How do I cash in my small pension?

 • certain lump sum payments made in the event of serious ill-health.

-You might be able to use the pension flexibility rules instead for private sector salary-based (defined benefit) pension plans if you first transfer the value to a defined contribution scheme.
+You might be able to use the pension flexibility rules instead for private sector defined benefit pension plans if you first transfer the value to a defined contribution scheme.
 You will have to get advice before doing so unless your transfer value is under £30,000.
+See the government’s MoneyHelper website for information on choosing a financial adviser.

 You will need to talk to your pension provider to establish the exact position in relation to the scheme that you are a member of.

-For pensions already in payment, the answer is no – pension flexibility does not allow you to take a lump sum.
+For pensions already in payment, pension flexibility does not allow you to take a lump sum.
 Your only option is trivial commutation.

 The pension payer will deduct tax under Pay As You Earn (PAYE) from the taxable part of the lump sum at the time of making the payment to you.
 How much tax is taken depends on your circumstances: